These are the PRETTIEST Deviled Eggs, aren’t they?!?

 - Set timer for 12 minutes for large eggs.

-- While eggs are cooking wash, peel and cut beet and place it in a medium pot with 2 cups water and 1 cup vinegar, bring pot with beet to a boil, reduce heat and simmer for 20 minutes.
+- While eggs are cooking wash, peel and cut beet and place it in a medium pot with 2 cups water and 1 cup vinegar, and 1 teaspoon salt, bring pot with beet to a boil, reduce heat and simmer for 20 minutes.

 - When hard boiled egg timer goes off prepare an ice bath with 8 cups water 4 cups ice cubes and two teaspoons salt.

 - Gently place eggs into ice bath with slotted spoon or flat whisk for about 10 minutes until they are completely cooled.

 - Tap bottom of each egg on flat surface and peel eggs while in the cold water to help them peel smoothly.

 - Place beet pot over cold water bath for a few minutes to cool the liquid, then place the eggs into the beet juice or in a zipper bag and pour juice over eggs and allow the eggs to sit in beet juice for an hour to color them vibrant and pretty.